kamir/ks-inspector/QUICKSTART.md

 # Quick Start Guide

-Get up and running with ks-inspector in just a few steps.
+Get up and running with ks-inspector version 2.6.1 in just a few steps.

 ## Prerequisites